 On a periodic basis, the Audit Committee reviews the status of services and fees incurred year-to-date and a list of newly preapproved services since its last regularly scheduled meeting.
-The Audit Committee has considered whether the 2022 and 2021 nonaudit services provided by Ernst & Young LLP (PCAOB ID No. 42), the Company's independent registered public accounting firm, are compatible with maintaining auditor independence and concluded that such services were compatible with maintaining Ernst & Young LLP's independence.
+The Audit Committee has considered whether the 2023 and 2022 nonaudit services provided by Ernst & Young LLP (PCAOB ID No. 42), the Company's independent registered public accounting firm, are compatible with maintaining auditor independence and concluded that such services were compatible with maintaining Ernst & Young LLP's independence.

-All of the services in 2022 and 2021 under the Audit Fees, Audit Related Fees, Tax Fees and All Other Fees categories below have been approved by the Audit Committee pursuant to paragraph (c)(7) of Rule 2-01 of Regulation S-X of the Exchange Act.
+All of the services in 2023 and 2022 under the Audit Fees, Audit Related Fees, Tax Fees and All Other Fees categories below have been approved by the Audit Committee pursuant to paragraph (c)(7) of Rule 2-01 of Regulation S-X of the Exchange Act.

-The aggregate fees billed for professional services rendered by the Company's independent auditors in 2022 and 2021 are as follows (in thousands):
+The aggregate fees billed for professional services rendered by the Company's independent auditors in 2023 and 2022 are as follows (in thousands):

-Service 2022 2021
+Service 2023 2022

-Audit Fees \$ 4,315 \$ 4,477
+Audit Fees \$ 4,467 \$ 4,315

-Audit-Related Fees 50 -
+Audit-Related Fees - 50

-Tax Fees 138 37
+Tax Fees 38 138

-Total Fees \$ 4,503 \$ 4,514
+Total Fees \$ 4,505 \$ 4,503

 Audit Fees.
-For 2022 and 2021, audit fees consist primarily of the audit and quarterly reviews of the consolidated financial statements and the audit of the effectiveness of internal control over financial reporting of the Company and its wholly-owned subsidiaries.
+For 2023 and 2022, audit fees consist primarily of the audit and quarterly reviews of the consolidated financial statements and the audit of the effectiveness of internal control over financial reporting of the Company and its wholly-owned subsidiaries.
 Audit fees also include the audit of the consolidated financial statements of United Airlines, attestation services required by statute or regulation, comfort letters, consents, assistance with and review of documents filed with the SEC, and accounting and financial reporting consultations and research work necessary to comply with generally accepted auditing standards.

 Audit-Related Fees.
-For 2022, fees for audit-related services primarily consisted of assessments of climate-related disclosures.
+For 2022, audit-related fees were related to assessments of climate-related disclosures.

 Tax Fees.
-Tax fees for 2022 and 2021 relate to professional services provided for research and consultations regarding tax accounting and tax compliance matters and review of U.S. and international tax impacts of certain transactions, exclusive of tax services rendered in connection with the audit.
+Tax fees for 2023 and 2022 relate to professional services provided for research and consultations regarding tax accounting and tax compliance matters and review of U.S. and international tax impacts of certain transactions, exclusive of tax services rendered in connection with the audit.